ST. LOUIS – Raise your glass, April 7 is National Beer Day!

 Now there are three Dalmatians assigned to each of the three Clydesdale hitches; in St. Louis we have Clyde, on the East Coast they have Brewer, and on the West Coast its Chip.
 All three sit loyally next to the driver of the wagon.

 WARM SPRINGS RANCH

-In April 2014 NewsChannel 5's Heidi Glaus met up with the Budweiser Clydesdales and John Soto, their "midwife" at the 340-acre Warm Springs Ranch.
+Last month 5 On Your Side met up with the Budweiser Clydesdales and John Soto, their "midwife" at the 340-acre Warm Springs Ranch.
+During our visit, Soto named a two-day-old Budweiser Clydesdale Jake!
 The facility opened for tours in 2009, and offers visitors a chance to see the exam area, lab, and breeding room.

-On Super Bowl Sunday the ranch was blessed with the birth of the newest member of the Budweiser Clydesdale family, a foal named Arizona.
+On Super Bowl Sunday in 2015 the ranch was blessed with the birth of a member of the Budweiser Clydesdale family, a foal named Arizona.
 Officials at Warm Springs say she was born just minutes before Budweiser's "Lost Dog" commercial aired.

 Warm Springs Ranch will open for 90-minute tours in March, and at the end, guests over age 21 are offered a sample of Budweiser beer.

 HOW DO THE BUDWEISER CLYDESDALES HANDLE THE COLD?

 When the Budweiser Clydesdales were brought to Missouri from California, there was a bit of curiosity on how they would handle the cold and winter months.
 But, being a cold-blooded breed originating from Scotland, they "took to it like a duck to water," Soto said.